e-erfani/SEA_STARR/README.md

 # Post-processing for the LES modeling of the SEASTARR project

 ### Descriptions:
 SEASTARR is a collaborative numerical modeling work to study aerosol-cloud interaction over South-East Atlantic.
 Multiple international academic groups are involved.
-Each group conducted various Large Eddy Simulation (LES) experiments.
-Only the post-processing of LES SAM UW modeling outputs is documented here.
+Each group conducted various Large Eddy Simulation (LES) experiments using their own model.
+At UW, SAM-UW was used.
+Only the post-processing of UW LES modeling outputs is documented here.

 ### Authors:
 The main post-processing code is developed by Ehsan Erfani.